DON'T DISCARD TUBES THAT MAY BE GOOD. A PROPERLY CALIBRATED CHECKER IS A MUST!! READ ON > > >

 make a simple adjustment.

 First, I clean the piece inside and out, not just a quick wipe off of the obvious, but a thorough cleaning.
-I remove the knobs, clean and shine 'em if they are dull, clean the panel as best possible even in the hidden corners.
-Do the same to the under side and the inside of the case.
+I remove the knobs & clean them and the panel as best possible even the hard to get at places.
+I do the same to the under side and the inside of the case.
 I also clean the crud that collects under the knobs!
 Then comes the technical stuff:

 1. Check the meter

 movement to make sure it doesn't stick or hang up.

 There are other little detail items I do that are too numerous to make a point of, I do all I can to make sure you get a tube tester you can depend on to perform as it was designed.